papi721-main/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 - Configured settings and prepared the project for development.

 ### 1. Implementing and Interacting with Django Models
+- Created a bookshelf Django app.
-- Created Django models for the library application (e.g., Book).
+- Built Django models for the bookshelf application (e.g. Book).
 - Performed CRUD operations using the Django shell.
-- Explored model relationships and data management.

 ### 2. Utilizing the Django Admin Interface
 - Registered models with the Django admin site.
-- Used the admin interface to manage library data.
+- Customized the admin interface to better manage library data.
-- Customized admin views for better usability.